Control Systems & Delays Examplesllms.txt

 • Stocks: susceptible, infected, recovered

-• Feedback Loops: disease spread (reinforcing), herd immunity (balancing)
+• Feedback Loops: disease spread (reinforcing), susceptible depletion / herd immunity (balancing)